biteworks/BlenderRemotify/README.md

 # BlenderRemotify
-BlendeRemotify- A Blender addon to remote control blender with TCP
+## A Blender addon to remote control blender with TCP